LSPosed/MagiskOnWSALocal/README.md

     No. You should wipe data after changing the GApps brand.
 Otherwise, you will find that the installed GApps are not recognized.

+- WSA with OpenGApps integrated fails to start.

+    OpenGApps has not yet released a version built for Android 12L and 13, only built for Android 11, which may not be compatible and thus cause crashes.
+Consider switching to MindTheGapps.

 ## Credits

 - [StoreLib](https://github.com/StoreDev/StoreLib): API for downloading WSA